college students

 Spelling, grammar & punctuation

-It’s easy to think that you don’t have to be formal when completing an application form, however sixth forms and colleges will be looking at your spelling, grammar and punctuation.
-Your application may be the first impression they have of you, so taking the time to check your application before you send it is really important.
-Get someone else to read it through to make sure it all makes sense and that there are no spelling or grammar mistakes.
-If you complete your application online on Help You Choose you can check to see what it will look like before you send it.
+It’s tempting to be casual when filling out an application form, but sixth forms and colleges will check your spelling, grammar, and punctuation.
+Your application might be their first impression of you, so it’s important to review it before sending.
+Ask someone else to read it to ensure it makes sense and has no mistakes.
+If you apply online on Help You Choose, you can preview your application before submitting it.

 .